What Is Overhead Welding and Why Is It Hardest?

 precision overhead welding techniques

-Why Overhead Welding Is So Difficult
+Why Is Overhead Welding Difficult?

 4G and 4F Overhead Welding Positions

-Position Joint type
+Position Joint type Main challenge

-4G Groove
+4G Groove Sagging and penetration control

 How to Keep the Puddle Under Control